-Pericles Lewis, Professor of Comparative Literature, serves as Vice President for Global Strategy and Deputy Provost for International Affairs at Yale University.
+Pericles Lewis, Douglas Tracy Smith Professor of Comparative Literature and Professor of English, serves as Vice President and Vice Provost for Global Strategy at Yale University.
 Reporting to the President and the Provost, he is responsible for ensuring that the broader global initiatives of the university serve Yale’s academic goals and priorities.
 Lewis works closely with academic colleagues across all of the university’s schools and provides support and strategic guidance to the many international programs and activities undertaken by the university’s faculty, students, and staff.
 His primary responsibility is to enhance Yale’s international presence as a leader in liberal arts education and a world-class research institution.

 From 2012 to 2017, Professor Lewis served as founding president of Yale-NUS College, a collaboration between Yale and the National University of Singapore.
 Under his leadership, the college developed into a thriving model of residential liberal arts education much admired and studied throughout Asia and the world.
 He oversaw the articulation of the college’s mission, the development of its curriculum, and the recruitment of students, faculty, and staff.
 Yale-NUS College has been widely recognized as one of the most innovative undergraduate educational institutions in the world and has been praised as a model for reinventing residential liberal arts and science education in the context of 21st-century Asia.
 Lewis has become a respected authority on global arts and sciences education, and has spoken on educational matters and literary scholarship in many countries on four continents.
 In his new role, Lewis maintains responsibility for Yale’s involvement in the ongoing work of Yale-NUS College.